 - The scholarship program for area High School Seniors is particularly important and these selected students are each named “Student of the Month” and are featured guest speakers.

-This year Enumclaw Rotary is proud to sponsor a project that reaches out into the community, into the Puget Sound Region, to benefit all participants, invite visitors and breathe new life into the economic and cultural development of our town: The Enumclaw Street Fair.
+Rotary's Street Fair is a project that reaches out into the community, into the Puget Sound Region, benefits all participants, invites visitors and breathes new life into the economic and cultural development of our town.

 For more information, visit the Enumclaw Rotary website: www.enumclawrotary.com